House of Bishops (Church of England): Duties and membership

 The House of Bishops holds a veto power in the General Synod along with the House of Clergy and the House of Laity.
 An example of this was when the house vetoed a proposal allowing same-sex couples to receive blessings in Church of England parish churches.
 The House of Bishops also have distinct responsibilities in the General Synod.
 The House of Bishops meets twice in between Synod sessions.
 Any measure affecting Church of England services or administration of the sacraments also require final approval from the House of Bishops in addition to passing through the usual General Synod legislative procedure.

 Under Standing Order 13 (a) of the Standing Orders of the House of Bishops, members of the public may attend meetings of the House provided that enough seating space is available for them to do so.
 However, under Standing Order 14 (a) of the House of Bishops Standing Orders, the Chair of the House of Bishops may move that the House go into a ‘Committee of the whole House’ which means that members of the public may not attend the meeting.
 In recent years, it has been the practice of whichever Bishop is chairing the meeting of the House to move Standing Order 14 so that the House may meet as a Committee in private.
-There is no requirement in Standing Orders for House of Bishops Minutes to be published and there are no plans to change the Standing Orders in order for them to do so.

-The House of Bishops' membership comprises all 42 of the Church of England's diocesan bishops, including the extraprovincial Bishop of Sodor and Man and Bishop of Gibraltar in Europe.
+The House of Bishops' membership comprises all 42 of the Church of England's diocesan bishops, including the two outside England: the Bishop of Sodor and Man and Bishop of Gibraltar in Europe.
 Suffragan bishops are also represented via the Bishop of Dover, acting as episcopal oversight on behalf of the Archbishop of Canterbury in the Diocese of Canterbury, the Bishop to the Forces and nine suffragan bishops elected by their fellow suffragan bishops.

 In 2013, it was announced that eight female clergy would be elected regionally to take part in the House of Bishops' meetings as participant observers ahead of legislation to allow women bishops.
 These participant observers would remain a part of the House of Bishops until the House gained at least six female members.
 Six elected female suffragan bishops and the four Provincial Episcopal Visitors are entitled to attend and speak but not vote.

 Bishops may hold their seat until they reach the age of 70, when they are obliged to step down as that is the retirement age for Church of England bishops.